 Overnight at Jagat.

 Today we will be ascending some 400m with frequent ups and down with the magnificent views of rivers, waterfall, farmland, villages, and mountains.
 We follow the trail through rocky ridge upwards to Salleri before descending towards Sirdibas.

 As the valley gets widens making the trail easy-going till Ghatte Khola.
 We continue our hike towards Gurung village crossing the suspension bridge in Philim, taking a north turn from Philim we will divert towards Ekle Bhatti.

 Further, we will be descending through a grassy area to cross the Budi Gandaki river and continue the trail on the bank of the river.
 This will take us to pass by bamboo forest through a wide valley to reach the village Deng after crossing a seasonal stream.

 Day 5: Deng to Namrung (2540m/8333ft/6-7 hours)

-Today after breakfast we will make a climb of about 800 meters with frequent ascend and descend.
-This will be the easy trail, starting from Deng for a while to cross Budhi Gandaki river to reach Rana village.
+Today after breakfast we will make a climb of about 800 meters with frequent ascends and descend.
+This will be the easy trail, starting from Deng for a while to crossing the Budhi Gandaki river to reach Rana village.